1995 British Touring Car Championship

-Team and Driver Information
+Season summary

 All the race weekends were now double header meetings, with full points awarded at each race.
 The exception was the British Grand Prix support round.

 Following the controversies over aerodynamic aids in 1994 first used by Alfa Romeo, TOCA announced wings and spoilers were eligible for all the cars in the new season.

 After their domination in 1994, Alfa Corse went back to contesting the Italian Supertouring Championship, leaving Prodrive to run the works Alfa team.
 Derek Warwick was signed to drive alongside Giampiero Simoni with champion Gabriele Tarquini returning in a third car at Oulton Park.
 He replaced Simoni after the Silverstone Circuit GP support round but results continued to be disappointing and Alfa Romeo withdrew from the championship at the end of the year.

 TWR Volvo replaced the 850 estate with the 850 saloon.
 The cars were instantly on the pace with Rickard Rydell winning round two and teammate Tim Harvey doubling up at the next round.
 Rydell remained in championship contention until the penultimate round, taking three more victories in the process whilst Harvey dropped back in the standings and at times was unconvincing compared to Rydell.

 WilliamsF1 setup Williams Touring Car Engineering and took over development of Renault Laguna whilst Sodemo Moteurs supplied engines.
 1994 runner up Alain Menu was retained and took more wins than any other driver during the season and he partnered by 1991 champion Will Hoy moving from Toyota.
 Towards the end of the year the Laguna was the class of the field, winning five of the last six races which helped Renault to take the manufacturers title for the first time.

 Andy Rouse Engineering ran Ford's works effort for a third season with the V6 Mondeo.
 Double touring car world cup winner Paul Radisich was joined by British F3 championship winner Kelvin Burt.
 The car was competitive in the early part of the year but fell back in the development race.
 The powerful but heavy V6 contributed to major front tyre wear that saw the cars become mobile chicanes as races progressed.
 Radisich in particular struggled, scoring just 2 points in the final 10 races.

 Vauxhall announced that the Cavalier was to be replaced by the new Vectra at the end of the season, so 1995 was the last hurrah for the venerable car.
 John Cleland was joined by James Thompson who replaced Jeff Allam, and despite the Volvo and Renault giving strong competition, Cleland's consistency and the Cavalier's reliability took the driver's and teams championships.
 Thompson crashed heavily during testing for the Knockhill Circuit round and injuries sustained would see him miss the remaining rounds.
 Jeff Allam was brought in as a last minute replacement for Knockhill and then Michael Briggs, the 1995 South African Touring Car Championship winner, for the rest of the season.